 UCD Architecture is at the forefront of architectural and urban design, both in Ireland and internationally.
 It plays a central role in society, leading innovation and development on every scale.
 The Architecture course at UCD offers a means to engage creatively and constructively with society.
-If you have a capacity and passion for creativity, for making things through technological invention or artistic experimentation, and you're excited by the idea of designing buildings, urban environments and landscapes, then this course is for you.
+If you have a capacity and passion for creativity, for making things through technological invention or artistic experimentation, and you are excited by the idea of designing buildings, urban environments and landscapes, then this course is for you.
 The design process is central to Architecture, harnessing the mind's analytical and creative powers to produce innovative solutions to everyday and future challenges.

-Throughout this degree, two main elements are taught each year: the design project and the lecture programme.
-The design project is based in our design studios and taught through a combination of lectures, individual tuition, field trips, group tutorials, large reviews and exhibitions (architectural design, drawing and model making).
+There are two main elements to the Architecture course - project work (design, drawing and model making) and the lecture programmes (historical and theoretical material).
+Project work is taught in the architecture design studios through a combination of lectures, individual tuition, field trips, group tutorials, large reviews and exhibitions.